AliAlboainin96/AutoGit/README.md

 # AutoGit
-Create &amp; Initialize Directories to publish on github without any effor
+Create &amp; Initialize Directories to publish on github without any effort